kmesh-net/website/content/en/docs/userguide/kiali.md

 3. \[optional\] Install service granularity waypoint for service `reviews`.

-*The above steps could refer to [Install Waypoint | Kmesh](https://kmesh.net/en/docs/userguide/install_waypoint/#preparation).
+*The above steps could refer to [Install Waypoint | Kmesh](https://istio.io/latest/docs/ambient/install/istioctl/).
 When installing Istio, we recommend installing Istio ambient mode instead of only installing Istiod, because Kiali currently depends on Istio components to work.*

-4. Deploy prometheus that record Kmesh metrics as Istio standard metrics
+4. Deploy prometheus that record Kmesh metrics as Istio standard metrics.

 *This Prometheus addon leveages the Prometheus recording rules and relabeling confugurations to convert Kmesh L4 metrics into Istio standard metrics, so that Kiali could visualize these metrics.*